yegor256/blog/_posts/2014/aug/2014-08-15-retry-java-method-on-exception.md

 {% endhighlight %}

-This method call will throw an exception only after three failed executions within a ten second interval.
+This method call will throw an exception only after three failed executions with a ten second interval between them.

 <!--more-->